orenlab/pyfail2banapi/README.md

 ## Usage

-The API is available at `http://localhost:8000` and provides the following endpoints:
+Once the service is running, the API will be available at `http://127.0.0.1:8000`.

+### Available Endpoints:

-- **GET /status**: Retrieves the overall status of Fail2Ban.
+- **GET /status**: Get the overall Fail2Ban status.
-- **GET /status/{jail_name}**: Retrieves the status of a specific jail.
+- **GET /status/{jail_name}**: Get the status of a specific jail.
-- **GET /version**: Retrieves the version of Fail2Ban.
+- **GET /version**: Retrieve the Fail2Ban version.

-This API can be integrated with bots, such as Telegram bots, to automate the monitoring and reporting of Fail2Ban status and statistics.

-## Security
+## Security Best Practices

-- The API runs as a non-privileged user (`fail2ban-api`), enhancing system security.
+- Run the service in a secure, isolated environment.
+- Use HTTPS when deploying in production environments.
-- Ensure that Fail2Ban is properly configured and that access is restricted as needed.
+- Ensure Fail2Ban is configured properly and restrict access to the API.

+## Contribution

+Contributions are welcome!
+See the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Troubleshooting

-- Check the status of the service with: `sudo systemctl status fail2ban-api.service`.
+- To check service status: `sudo systemctl status fail2ban-api.service`
-- View logs for troubleshooting: `journalctl -u fail2ban-api.service`.
+- To view logs: `journalctl -u fail2ban-api.service`

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributions

-Contributions are welcome.
-Please submit issues and pull requests through the GitHub repository.